MislavJaksic/Knowledge-Repository/Linux/UniversityClass/LinuxBasics/README.md

 du - show memory by directory

 touch - create an empty file
-p for named pipeline, d for directory, s for socket, b for block file, c for char file,
+p for named pipeline, d for directory, s for socket, b for block file, c for char file

 cat - read a file